Romania waters downs proposed 40% withdrawal tax

-The tax will apply to income received from game of chance such as lotteries, slot machines and poker games.
+The tax will apply to income received from games of chance such as lotteries, slot machines and poker games.

 This represents an effective decrease in the tax burden from the initial proposed law, but an increase on the current situation: